Martinez Zogo: Reaction and investigation

 Journalist Xavier Messe was forced by investigators to disclose information about his sources regarding Zogo's death, raising concerns around the ethics of making journalists reveal the identities of their sources.

-In February 2023, Zogo's widow reported that she had been threatened by two vehicles following her while driving in Yaoundé.
+In February 2023, Zogo's widow Diane reported that she had been threatened by two vehicles following her while driving in Yaoundé.
+Diane Zogo has stated she will not permit her husband's body to be buried until the government releases the findings of its investigations into his death.